BradLarson/GPUImage/README.md

 ## Technical requirements ##

 - OpenGL ES 2.0: Applications using this will not run on the original iPhone, iPhone 3G, and 1st and 2nd generation iPod touches
-- iOS 4.0 as a deployment target
+- iOS 4.1 as a deployment target (4.0 didn't have some extensions needed for movie reading)
 - iOS 5.0 SDK to build
 - Devices must have a camera to use camera-related functionality (obviously)
 - The framework uses automatic reference counting (ARC), but should support projects using both ARC and manual reference counting if added as a subproject as explained below.
 For manual reference counting applications targeting iOS 4.x, you'll need add -fobjc-arc to the Other Linker Flags for your application project.